Contextual Knowledge Pursuit for Faithful Visual Synthesis: Experimental Results

 \subsubsection{Image Synthesis}

-Our framework supports high-quality image synthesis by prompting text-driven generators in a faithful manner.
-Figure \ref{fig:text_to_image_all_datasets} shows the enhanced synthesis using captions of creature names (for biological research) from GBIF, scene captions from MSCOCO, and landmark captions from GUIE LAION-5B.
+Figure \ref{fig:text_to_image_all_datasets} shows the \ourframework synthesis using captions of creature names (for biological research) from GBIF, scene captions from MSCOCO, and landmark captions from GUIE LAION-5B.
 We observe that the original stable diffusion XL produces hallucinatory contents.
-We categorize the enhancement over two kinds of failures: columns with blue captions demonstrate that \ourframework improves the synthesis quality (e.g., the legs for deer and hamster), and the green ones indicate that our knowledge-driven process corrects the ambiguity of the prompts by augmenting with more facts about creatures (e.g., Money-Thorn\footnote{https://www.feedipedia.org/node/352} is actually a kind of tree growing in Africa, and Kelung Cat Snake\footnote{https://eol.org/pages/795578} is a species of colubrid snakes).
+On the other hand, \ourframework improves the synthesis quality (e.g., the legs for deer and hamster), and our knowledge-driven process corrects the ambiguity of the prompts by augmenting with more facts about creatures (e.g., Money-Thorn\footnote{https://www.feedipedia.org/node/352} is a kind of tree from Africa, and Kelung Cat Snake\footnote{https://eol.org/pages/795578} is a species of colubrid snakes).
 From the MSCOCO captions, we observe that \ourframework produces more fine-grained content such as the reasonable layout of kitchen, the elegance of the decorated dessert, and the Victorian style of the bed.
-The \ourframework synthesis on LAION-5B captions is more faithful, as the Baker Beach in San Francisco is famous for the joint scenic view with the Golden Gate Bridge, which the SD-XL caption synthesis fails to capture.
-We further show 100 more images synthesized by \ourframework from the three datasets in Appendix~\ref{sec:appendix_kpp_synthesis}.
+The \ourframework synthesis on LAION-5B captions is more faithful, as the Baker Beach in San Francisco is famous for the joint scenic view with the Golden Gate Bridge, which the SDXL original synthesis often fails to capture.
+Full \ourframework-enhanced captions are shown in Fig.~\ref{fig:text_caption}.